intellhave/AMES/README.md

-# Non-smooth M-Estimator for Maximum Consensus Estimation
+# Non-smooth M-Estimator for Maximum Consensus

 ## Description
 Demo program for the paper: